oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	The next step is to define the **Dimensions** and **Metrics**.

 	The output of a Metric Extension is organized into Dimensions and Metrics, a dimension is a qualifier of a metric.
 Let’s use File System Utilization to describe Dimensions and Metrics.
-	The dimension is the filesystem name, such as /u01, and the metric is the utilization, such as 90% utilized.
+The **dimension** is the filesystem name, such as **/u01**, and the **metric** is the **utilization**, such as **90% utilized**.
 A metric must be numeric.
 Metric extensions leverage the monitoring credentials that were provided when the resource was first discovered.
 For example, when discovering an Oracle Container DB, if the DBNSMP user was provided, then DBSNMP will be used when collecting the Metric Extension.
 The metric data collected is stored in OCI Monitoring, this allows Alarms to be created against these metrics.
 Metric Extension charts will automatically be added to any resource home page once it is enabled.
 Metric Extensions can also be added to the Enterprise Summary and Dashboards.

 	The script above, **user_mem_usage.sh**, returns two dimensions, **Memory Use** and **User**.
 The dimensions and metrics must be defined in Stack MOnitoring in the same order they return when executing the script or sql provided.

 	Let's begin by defining the first column, **User**.
-User **is** a dimension with the value type of **String**.
+User is a dimension with the value type of **String**.

 	Now let's define the second column that is returned, **Memory Use**.
-Memory use is **not** a dimension and the usage that is returned is in MB.
-At this time you can optionally include the Category.
-Here we have entered **Load**.
+Memory use is **not** a dimension.
+The memory usage returned in the script is MB, so we will enter **MB**** under **Unit**.
+Additionally, you can include the Category, from the drop-down, select **Load**.

 	![Metric Extension page, highlighting the Metrics / Dimensions>](images/2-4-me.png " ")